Cloufield/GWASTutorial/13_heritability/README.md

 # Heritability (under construction)

-Heritability is a a term used in genetics to describe how much phenotypic variation can be explained by genetic variation.
+Heritability is a term used in genetics to describe how much phenotypic variation can be explained by genetic variation.

 For any phenotype, its variation $Var(P)$ can be modeled as the combination of **genetic effects** $Var(G)$ and **environmental effects** $Var(E)$.